 With access to quick credit and personal and student loans it is easy to get caught up in the spending that college students are becoming increasingly used to.
 With the rising costs of tuition, it is essential for your student to stay focused on a budget and live like a “starving college student.”

 College life can be exciting and adventurous without being expensive (not counting tuition, of course).
 Creating a weekly menu plan and packing around snacks and a sack lunch for the time between classes are a few ways students can keep to their grocery budget and exercise self-discipline.
-Forgoing fast food for some Top Ramen (or better yet a PB&J sandwich) and choosing a picnic lunch and a hike over dinner and a movie are the simple sacrifices students can make now to avoid future payments from excess and unnecessary debt in the future.
+Forgoing fast food for some Top Ramen or a pb&j sandwich, and choosing a picnic lunch and a hike over dinner and a movie, are the simple sacrifices students can make now to avoid future payments from excess and unnecessary debt in the future.
 Planning and keeping a budget takes some work, and so do the small sacrifices made at college.
 However, with proper planning and education your student can develop the financial wings they will need to fly.